Causal Inference under Interference through Designed Markets: Simulation

-We simulate data generated from a uniform price auction and compare the LDML estimator of $\bar \tau_{\text{GTE}}$ to alternative approaches, especially those relying on parametric structural models.
+We simulate data generated from a uniform price auction and compare the LDML estimator of $\bar \tau_{\text{GTE}}$ to alternative approaches.
 In the simulation, treatment affects bids to the auction.
 There is a $20$-dimensional set of covariates that is correlated with the bids and affects the probability of selecting the treatment.
-The auction has a fractional capacity of $0.5$, so that the top half of the bids in the auction receive a single unit of the good.
-The treatment affects outcomes through a shift in the distribution of bids submitted to the auction, and through a shift in the equilibrium market-clearing price.
+The auction has a fractional capacity of $0.5$ so the top 50\% of bidders in the auction receive a single unit of the good.
+The treatment affects outcomes through a shift in the distribution of bids submitted to the auction and through a shift in the equilibrium market-clearing price.
 The outcome of interest is the observed average surplus for bidders in the auction, assuming that the bids submitted to the auction are equal to the values for the bidders.
 The data-generating process is explicitly described in Appendix \ref{app:sim}.
-For each bidder, we observe the bid $B_i$, the treatment $W_i$ and pre-treatment covariates $X_i$.
-We compute RMSE and bias of a variety of estimators when the target estimand is $\bar \tau_{\text{GTE}}$ by repeatedly sampling a finite-sized market of size $n=100$, $n=1000$ and $n=10,000$.
+For each bidder, we observe the bid $B_i$, the treatment $W_i$, and pre-treatment covariates $X_i$.
+We compute RMSE and bias for a variety of estimators when the target estimand is $\bar \tau_{\text{GTE}}$ by repeatedly sampling a finite-sized market of size $n=100$, $n=1000$ and $n=10,000$.
 These estimators take as input $(Y_i, B_i, W_i, X_i)_{i=1}^n$.